This is the ORIGINAL homemade laundry detergent recipe, all others only imitate what you’ll find here.

 Each batch yields approximately 32 ounces (between 32-64 loads based on how many Tbsp used per load).

-Use 1 Tbsp per load (or 2 Tbsp for heavily soiled loads).
+Use 1 Tbsp per small load (or 2-3 Tbsp for large or heavily soiled loads).

 I purchased all these ingredients at my local grocery store: